danigorbaciov/docs.wavesplatform/docs/en/waves-node/waves-node-in-docker.md

 # Waves Node in Docker

-The easiest way to **run a Waves Node** is by using the new **Waves Docker container**.
-It requires just **one command** to enable everything or to change the settings of the node.
+The easiest way to **run a Waves Node** is by means of **Waves Docker container**.
+It requires just **one command** to enable everything or to change the settings of your node.

 ## Prerequisites

 You need to install the latest version of Docker.

-Please, follow installation steps described at the [Docker Site](https://docs.docker.com/engine/installation/).
+Please, follow installation steps described on the [Docker](https://docs.docker.com/engine/installation/) website.

 ## About the image